 Local emergency telephone numbers in France

-If you think you can remember the local emergency telephone numbers in France, the theory is that you will get a faster response time rather than calling 112.
+Advocates against abandoning the local French emergency numbers argue that you will get a faster response than dialling 112.

-Let’s go over who to call in an emergency and what to expect when you call one of the three main French emergency numbers, as well as the emergency number for the deaf and hard of hearing.
+Let’s go over what to expect when you call one of the three main French emergency numbers and the emergency number for the deaf and hard of hearing.

 1) Dial 15: Ambulance & Medial Emergency (SAMU)